+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Contact the location and/or local, state, or national parks to inquire about their accommodations for people with disabilities.
-To find resources to adapt various sports, including backpacking, to persons of all abilities visit Move United.
-To find backpacking programs for youth of various abilities contact No Barriers USA and Wilderness Inquiry.
+To learn about accessible trails, visit Trail Access Project; find tips on gear selection and planning at Pack Your Tent.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+Check out Melanin Base Camp and Diversify Outdoors for resources and inspiration.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about expense,